Planning a road trip with young ones? Then you obviously know that you’re going to need more than just what you’d carry when traveling alone.

-If you’re planning to have your teething baby on board, then this is a must-carry item.
+This is a must-carry item if you’re planning to have your teething baby on board.

 It helps calm the discomfort that comes with teething.
 In most cases, a baby will drop his/her pacifier (which can happen several times–by mistake and intentionally) forcing you to disinfect each time that happens.

-To avoid all these stress, simply attach the pacifier to some tapered bib.
+To avoid all this stress, attach the pacifier to some tapered bib.
 Put the bib on your baby and relax.

 10. Car air mattress